Leandro-Gehlen/PP-Scratchpay-Challenge/README.md

 - This challenge must have just one endpoint, so **I will assum** that the frontend will be sending also the category of the clinic on the request.
 If it´s a **health care** or a **vet** category.
 - So I now have my **2 entites**.
 I also know now that I will need a **middleware** to know which entity the request is about.
 - I will also need a **validation middleware**.
 It´s better if I make validations outside and before the controller **and even before I know which kind of entity the request is about**.
 Remember, controllers should not know about the domain layer.
-- Once the request reachs the controller, I will already know the entity it´s about and also that I have all the params that I need to manage data.
+- Once the request reachs the controller, I will already know the entity it´s about and also that I have all the params that I need to manage data as requested on the challenge.
-- First, the controller **will call a helper class** that will send the query to the right **use cases**.
+- First, the controller **will call the entity helper class** that will send the query to the right **use case**.
 I might use a design pattern on this classes.(application layer).
-- The use cases will receive as dependency injection instaces of the infra layer concrete classes.(Respecting the Dependency Invertion Principle - D of Solid)
+- The use cases will receive as dependency injection instaces of the infra layer concrete classes.(Respecting the Dependency Invertion Principle - D of Solid) and each one of this classes on infra layer will be quering data on a specific way to return the pagination as expected.
-- Remember, every class must have only one concern.
+- Remember, every class must have only one concern.(Single Responsability principle - S of Solid)
-- The first use case class after the helper (Composition pattern) ends calling the
+- That´s a nice starting point for this challenge.
+Let´s start.

+### Entities

+- **health**
+- **vet**

+### Use Cases